 5.2.2 Generalized Current Land Use Map (Figure No. 3)

-The Area, in relation to the City, is reflected in the City's Generalized Current Land Use Map which appears in the Citywide Plan and here as Figure No. 3.
+The Area, in relation to the city at-large, is reflected in its Generalized Current Land Use Map which appears in the Citywide Plan and here as Figure No. 3.

 5.3 Correlation with Other Community Plans